VolkovLabs/balena-nfs/README.md

 ## Introduction

-The Balena NFS project demonstrate how to deploy NFS server and client in balenaCloud.
-Read more in the Balena blog (Using NFS Server to share external storage between containers)[https://www.balena.io/blog/using-nfs-server-to-share-external-storage-between-containers-balena/].
+The Balena NFS project demonstrate how to deploy NFS Server and Client in balenaCloud.
+Read more in the Balena blog [Using NFS Server to share external storage between containers](https://www.balena.io/blog/using-nfs-server-to-share-external-storage-between-containers-balena/).

 ### Requirements